English overseas possessions

-The first English overseas settlements were established in Ireland, followed by others in North America, Bermuda, and the West Indies, and by trading posts called "factories" in the East Indies, such as Bantam, and in the Indian subcontinent, beginning with Surat.
+The first English overseas settlements were established in Ireland.
+Although there were English voyages of exploration during the reign of Henry VII of England, and further settlement in Ireland and attempts at North American settlement during the reign of his granddaughter Elizabeth I, not until the succession in 1603 of James VI of Scotland to the throne of England (ruling as James I) were permanent overseas settlements established in North America, first at Jamestown, Virginia (1607) and then the West Indies, all in areas claimed by Spain.
+In Asia, trading posts called "factories" in the East Indies, such as Bantam, and in the Indian subcontinent, beginning with Surat.
 In 1639, a series of English fortresses on the Indian coast was initiated with Fort St George.
 In 1661, the marriage of King Charles II to Catherine of Braganza brought him as part of her dowry new possessions which until then had been Portuguese, including Tangier in North Africa and Bombay in India.

-In North America, Newfoundland and Virginia were the first centres of English colonisation.
-During the 17th century, Maine, Plymouth, New Hampshire, Salem, Massachusetts Bay, New Scotland, Connecticut, New Haven, Maryland, and Rhode Island and Providence were settled.
+In North America, Newfoundland and Virginia were the first centres of English colonization.
+During the 17th century, Maine, Plymouth, New Hampshire, Salem, Massachusetts Bay, Nova Scotia, Connecticut, New Haven, Maryland, and Rhode Island and Providence were settled.
 In 1664, New Netherland and New Sweden were taken from the Dutch, becoming New York, New Jersey, and parts of Delaware and Pennsylvania.

 Origins

 The Kingdom of England is generally dated from the rule of Æthelstan from 927.
 During the rule of the House of Knýtlinga, from 1013 to 1014 and 1016 to 1042, England was part of a personal union that included domains in Scandinavia.
 In 1066, William the Conqueror, Duke of Normandy, conquered England, making the Duchy a Crown land of the English throne.
 Through the remainder of the Middle Ages the kings of England held extensive territories in France, based on their history in this Duchy.
 Under the Angevin Empire, England formed part of a collection of lands in the British Isles and France held by the Plantagenet dynasty.
-The collapse of this dynasty led to the Hundred Years' War between England and France.
+The collapse of this dynasty led to the Hundred Years' War (1337-1453) between England and France.
 At the outset of the war the Kings of England ruled almost all of France, but by the end of it in 1453 only the Pale of Calais remained to them.
 Calais was eventually lost to the French in 1558.
 The Channel Islands, as the remnants of the Duchy of Normandy, retain their link to the Crown to the present day.